Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 Here is great article which references the current condition of global trade.

-The global minimum corporate tax was of concerning the containership industry earlier this year as most carriers do not pay corporate tax due to the counties they are incorporated out of.
+The new proposed legislation for a global minimum corporate tax was of concern to the containership industry earlier this year; this is because most carriers do not pay corporate tax due to the counties where they are incorporated.
 A final agreement is far from finalized but earlier this month it became clear the marine shipping industry will likely be exempt from a global minimum tax.

 This article by Lloyds list discusses this further.

-Management appears to have learned from past market volatility/fluctuations and has not over leveraged or placed large orders for newbuilds in an expensive environment.
-All management looks great when things are going well but it’s when things are going bad when investors find out who they truly have put in the driving seat; for the past decade things have been going quite bad for this industry and management has remains transparent and consistent.
-What concerns me is when a management becomes heavily influenced by short-term investors as this can be quite troublesome for the long-term shareholder.
-I believe Danaos management is focused exclusively on this business and its long-term shareholders.
-This stock took a hit initially after the Q1 2021 earnings call as the company said it was building a war chest for unpredictable times and future investments.
-These short-term fair-weather stockholders were upset as they were at first pushing to reinstate a dividend, then that occurred, then they began pushing to raise dividends and/or receive a ‘special dividend’ like that which ZIM Integrated Shipping is paying out.
-Even after this pressure and the stock taking a short-term hit, management remained unphased and focused on their business plan.
-This is very much appreciated and displays a management which is directly aligned with long-term company growth and not inflating the stock price for personal gain.
+Management appears to have learned valuable lessons from past market corrections; they have not overleveraged or placed large orders for newbuilds in this expensive environment.
+Even bad management can look good when things are going well but it’s when the market hits turbulence when investors learn who they have put in the driving seat; for the past decade things have been quite volatile for the containership industry.
+Through it all, management appears to have remained transparent and consistent.
+What would be of great concern to me, is if management began to focus on appeasing short-term speculators over long-term shareholders.
+I do believe Danaos management is focused exclusively on its long-term shareholders.
+Danaos stock price slid after the Q1 2021 earnings call when management communicated it will be building a “war chest” for unpredictable times and future investments.
+The short-term fair-weather stockholders were upset; first the speculators wanted to reinstate the annual dividend, once that reinstatement was confirmed, now they are pushing to receive a “special dividend” similar to what ZIM Integrated Shipping is paying out.
+Reminds me of leaches trying to suck a business dry; then after that special dividend is paid, they will sell.
+Even after this pressure and the stock taking a short-term hit, management remained unphased and focused on executing their business plan.
+This is appreciated and displays a management which is directly aligned with long-term company growth and not inflating the stock price for personal gain.

 According to an article by Fortune.com dated July 8, 2021, steel prices have risen 215% since March 2020.

-#9) Danaos Q2 Net Asset Value (NAV) Likely to Be Greater than $100 per share
+#9) Danaos Q2 Net Asset Value (NAV) Likely Greater than $100 Per Share

-According to the Danaos Q1 2021 presentation, the Net Asset Value per share was $90.90.
-With rising steel prices https://www.wsj.com/articles/ship-orders-surge-as-carriers-rush-to-add-capacity-11623179052, additional cash, new acquisitions, and contracted revenues, I believe the NAV for Q2 will easily come in north of $100 per share.
-To be able to purchase a stock with a NAV of $100 for DAC’s stock price of roughly $60 with a strong management and strong fundamentals I believe is quite a bargain; therefore, I believe DAC stock price is quite undervalued.
+According to the Danaos Q1 2021 presentation, the Net Asset Value (NAV) per share was $90.90.
+With rising steel prices, influx of cash, new acquisitions, and contracted revenues, I believe the NAV for Q2 will easily be $100+ per share.
+I believe its a bargain to purchase a stock with strong fundamentals and a NAV of $100 when share price is less than $60.
 Buy your stocks like you buy your groceries, not your perfume.

 #10) Danaos Focused on Its Niche: 2,000 TEU-10,000 TEU Containerships

-Danaos is clearly focusing on a segment of the containership market that has been ignored and new ships in this category have hardly seen any newbuilds over the past decade: 2,000 TEU-10,000 TEU containerships.
-This size of ship can be accompanied with some serious benefits the market appears to be mostly ignoring, such as, accessibility to smaller ports, maneuverability, flexibility, easier to load and unload, and future regulatory uncertainties which might make these ships highly sought after.
+Danaos is clearly focusing on a segment of the containership market that has been ignored; containerships in the 2,000 TEU-10,000 TEU category have hardly seen any newbuilds over the past decade: There are several benefits of containerships of this niche size which the market appears to be ignoring; such as, accessibility to smaller ports, maneuverability, quicker turnaround times to load/unload, and future regulatory uncertainties.
 I would also argue this diversifies risk for carriers and liners.
-With the new 20k+ TEU Megamax ships, if one thing goes wrong such as the Ever Given and the Suez Canal situation, there can be serious consequences.
-Yes, one may argue that the chartering company is not liable for many of these potential issues, but when significant damages occur, the fingers tend to point in all directions.
-By specializing in this size, if issues arise with one ship, consequences are not near as severe in in comparison to a MegaMax ship.
-I also believe the industry may finally be somewhat beginning to recognize the usefulness of these ships referencing Loyd’s List which mentions 47 second-hand vessels were sold in June 2021 and of that amount 29 were in the feedermax category (of 2,000 to 3,000 teu).
+With a new 20k+ TEU Megamax ship, if a single thing goes wrong such as the Ever Given – Suez Canal situation, there can be serious consequences.
+Yes, one may argue the chartering company is not liable for many of these potential issues, but when significant damages occur, the finger tends to point in all directions.
+Also, if one 20k TEU ship is inoperable, that’s 100% of revenue lost every day; in comparison, if you have two 10k TEU ships, and one of them becomes inoperable, the other ship still is bringing in revenue.
+By specializing in this size, if issues arise with one ship, consequences are not near as severe in comparison to a MegaMax ship.
+I believe the industry is gradually beginning to recognize the usefulness of these ships; referencing Loyd’s List which mentions 47 second-hand vessels were sold in June 2021 and of that amount 29 were in the feedermax category (of 2,000 to 3,000 teu).

 The 2007-built, 2,741 teu Posen (IMO: 9349887) was chartered for 12 months for $75,000 daily while Interasia Lines took the smaller and younger Hansa Colombo (IMO: 9357781) for three years at a daily rate of $28,000.”

-Since revenues are based on fixed charters, cash flows can at times be fairly easy to predict in comparison to other industries.
-The only significant risk to these contracted revenues is if the liners chartering Danaos containerships stop paying or go bankrupt; but I believe this risk is minimal as these companies which Danaos charters to are currently producing record revenues due to record high rates; since most new charters are on 3-4 year terms, I find it to be difficult for these currently high cash producing liners to go bankrupt within this timeframe.
+Since charter revenues are based on fixed contracts, cash flows can be reasonably predictable in comparison to other industries.
+The only significant risk to these contracted revenues is if the liners chartering Danaos containerships stop paying or go bankrupt; I believe this risk in the short-to-mid-term is minimal as these liner companies Danaos charters to are producing record revenues from the inflated rates; even with most new charters on 3-4 year terms, it’d be quite difficult for these high cash producing liners to go bankrupt within this timeframe.

-As of the beginning of Q2 2021, my calculations had roughly ⅓ of Danaos being rechartered within the next year.
+As of the beginning of Q2 2021, my calculations had roughly ⅓ of Danaos containerships being rechartered within the next year.
 This is huge.
-Many of those charters were at MUCH lower rates on shorter term contracts.
+Many of those charters were at MUCH lower rates on short-term contracts.
 These new charters should command significantly higher rates with 3-4 year terms.
-With the COVID outbreak in China causing more supply chain disruptions going into the peak season, I do not see rates substantially easing until at least Q1 2022 at the earliest.
+With the COVID outbreak in China causing more supply chain disruptions going into the peak season, I do not see rates easing until at least Q1 2022 at the earliest.

 #12) Government Involvement/Regulation

-Some governments are looking into the transportation industry but on multiple occasions it has been stated there isn’t much they can do about shipping as it is the basic economics of supply and demand.
-I personally believe governments are much more likely to focus on infrastructure such as expanding ports and on port congestion as this is more within their control.
+Some governments are looking into further regulating the transportation industry; this similarilty has been threatened on multiple occasions in the past.
+Governments and regulators have continuously communicated there isn’t much they can do about shipping as it is the basic economics of supply and demand.
+I personally believe governments are much more likely to focus on infrastructure such as expanding ports and on port congestion rather than issues further outside their control.

 #13) IMO 2020 Potentially Slowing Speeds Down – Decreasing Supply

 IMO 2020 has the possibility of slowing down ship speeds to meet carbon regulations.
-I first read about this a few months ago.
-I was a bit surprised it was the first time I heard about this, and this had not dawned on me earlier.
+I first read about the slowing of ship speed a few months ago.
+I was a bit surprised it was the first time I heard about this, and the impacts had not dawned on me earlier.
 To me, slowing down ship speeds is the same thing as decreasing the market supply of ships.
 Less trips equals less supply.
-I believe this is one of the most unaccounted for yet potentially significantly impactful constraints on the industry which could keep rates at high levels.
+I believe this is one of the most unaccounted for yet potentially significantly impactful constraints on the industry which could keep rates at inflated levels.
 If ships are forced to slow down, going off past orderbook data to balance supply and demand would be like comparing apples to oranges.

 Why is this relevant?
 Because container shipping is a cyclical industry which is controlled by rates.
 Basic economics tells us there are two main ways to increase price: either increase demand or decrease supply.
 Slowing down ship speeds could certainly decrease the supply of ships available to move cargo; therefore, increasing rates.

-An interesting June 2021 article examining the carbon restrictions and potential of slowing down ship speeds from is linked below
+Here is an interesting June 2021 article examining the carbon restrictions and potential of slowing down ship speeds.

 #14) Insider ownership